-Need for patients to come to the clinic for frequent appointments, which requires time and travel.
+- Need for patients to come to the clinic for frequent appointments, which requires time and travel

-The self-hosted Pexip Infinity solution provided high-quality, scalable, and secure video conferencing from any device, regardless of technology.
+- The self-hosted Pexip Infinity solution provided high-quality, scalable, and secure video conferencing from any device, regardless of technology

-The virtual consultations reduced face-to-face diabetes specialist appointments by 32%.
+- The virtual consultations reduced face-to-face diabetes specialist appointments by 32%

-An estimated 15,811 miles of travel has been saved for 654 appointments, equating to 4.37 tons of CO2.
+- An estimated 15,811 miles of travel has been saved for 654 appointments, equating to 4.37 tons of CO2

-The clinic specializes in gestational diabetes, a condition that increases the risk of complications for both mother and baby and requires expectant mothers to attend up to 13 additional appointments during their pregnancy, requiring extra time and travel.
+The clinic specializes in gestational diabetes, which increases the risk of complications for both mother and baby.
+It requires expectant mothers to attend up to 13 additional appointments during their pregnancy, requiring extra time and travel.

-From an organizational perspective, they needed a solution that would simplify and streamline their existing video communication technologies so that everything would be integrated into the Trust’s existing patient administration systems (PAS) and electronic patient records (EPR).
+From an organizational perspective, they needed a solution to simplify and streamline their existing video communication technologies to integrate everything into the Trust’s existing patient administration systems (PAS) and electronic patient records (EPR).

-Starting in January 2019, the design of the telehealth offering was led by Hospital Services Limited (HSL), a Pexip Gold Partner.
-The Pexip platform was chosen for its ability to provide high-quality, scalable, and secure video conferencing from any device, regardless of technology.
+HSL chose the Pexip platform for its ability to provide high-quality, scalable, and secure video conferencing from any device, regardless of technology.
 The Pexip implementation allowed for an end-to-end solution that could integrate video seamlessly into the HSC's IT systems, workflows, and processes.

 "I can't see our service defaulting to phone clinics.
-It's just not the same when you are engaging in complex conversations like a health care consultation.”Dr Athinyaa Thiraviaraj, Consultant Physician in Diabetes & Endocrinology
+It's not the same when engaging in complex conversations like a health care consultation."

 Thanks to the Pexip integration, clinicians can organize a remote and secure outpatient consultation with the tap of a screen.
 Meanwhile, patients can easily access the sessions via a smartphone, tablet, laptop, or PC without any downloads or barriers to joining.